Ricks-Lab/gpu-utils/README.md

 ## amdgpu-ls
 This utility displays most relevant parameters for installed and compatible AMD GPUs.
 The default behavior is to list relevant parameters by GPU.
 OpenCL platform information is added when the *--clinfo* option is used.
+A brief listing of key parameters is available with the *--short* command line option.
 A simplified table of current GPU state is displayed with the *--table* option.
 The *--no_fan* can be used to ignore fan settings.
 The *--pstate* option can be used to output the p-state table for each GPU instead of the list of basic parameters.
 The *--ppm* option is used to output the table of available